-Let’s start at the beginning: what exactly is validation?
-We define validation as a way to confirm your assumptions regarding the desirability, viability or feasibility in order to de-risk the success of your innovation – in that order.
+Let’s start at the beginning: what exactly is market validation?
+We define market validation as a way to confirm your assumptions regarding the desirability, viability or feasibility in order to de-risk the success of your innovation – in that order.

 This applies to the entire development process.
 At any stage, you can encounter a critical assumption that you have been making about your customer, user or market that if proven wrong is putting your innovation at risk.

 In the past, experimentation around products and services in healthcare and the life sciences has focused on feasibility assumptions.

 For example, clinical trials are a form of experiment that is both high-effort/high-cost and is concerned with validating feasibility assumptions.
 It provides confirmation of high-risk assumptions such as ‘this is safe’ or ‘this is effective.’